timfayz/elementcss/README.md

 ```

 ## Documentation
-*Documentation is under heavy development.<br>Please, refer last changes to the source code.*
+*Documentation is under heavy development.*

-API is generated automatically and link you direct to source definitions.
-Such a decision was made since source code has well-written embedded documentation with several examples per each function or mixin definition.
-So I wish you fun reading the sources! :] <br>The guide is based on a quite old version so be caution - there might be inconsistences.
+API is always relevant and generated automatically by little script `docs/API.py`.
+It creates list of links pointing right to source definitions.
+Such an approach is taken since all the code has a well-written embedded documentation with several examples per each function and mixin definition.
+So please refer last changes to the source itself!

 1. [API](docs/API.md)
 2. [Guide](docs/1-preface.md)

+The guide might be outdated since it was written years ago based on previous versions.
+Logically it should be correct, but there might be inconsistences.

 ## Contributing
 If you want to help or contribute to this project feel free to make a pull request or create a new [issue](https://github.com/timfayz/elementcss/issues).
 I'm very welcome to any kind of ideas and support.